taneltorn/CoverHunterFolkERA/README.md

 `tensorboard --logdir=egs/covers80/logs`

 Optionally edit the `hparams.yaml` configuration file in the folder `egs/covers80/config` before starting a training run.
+If you run into memory limits, start with decreasing the batch size from 64 to 32.

 This fork added the hyperparameter `early_stopping_patience` to support the added feature of early stopping (original CoverHunter defaulted to 10,000 epochs!).